heloisatambara/C-Study/README.md

 # C-Study
-Most of this projects were developed in C instead of C++ for a better understanding of the language, but most codes could be simplified with minor changes, such as adding
+Most of these projects were developed in C instead of C++ for a better understanding of the language, but most codes could be simplified with minor changes, such as adding
 #include <iostream>
 #include <string>
 using namespace std